Supervised Dimensionality Reduction for Big Data

-Finally, Figure \ref{f:speed}{C} shows the performance of \Lol~on a dataset derived from diffusion magnetic resonance imaging~\cite{Kiar2018-bo}.
-Specifically, we registered the raw data to a standard template (MNI152), and did no further pre-processing.
-This is in stark contrast to the standard approaches to dealing with this data, which includes a deep processing chain, with many steps of parametric modeling and downsampling~\cite{mrcap, migraine, sic}.
-At the native resolution, each brain volume is over $500$ million dimensions, and we have only $114$ samples, comprising over 400 gigabytes of data.
-We learned classifiers on the basis of sex, and evaluated using a leave-one-out procedure.
-Our \texttt{Flash}\Lol~implementations are the only algorithms that could even successfully run on these data with a single core.
-As in most other applications, \Lol~achieves a lower misclassification rate for all numbers of projection dimensions than both \Pca~and \Lda.
-The minimum misclassification rate achieved via \Lol~is about $15\%$, which is the same performance we and others obtain using extensively processed and downsampled data that is typically required on similar datasets \cite{Vogelstein2013,Duarte-Carvajalino2011}. \Lol~therefore enables researchers to side-step hotly debated pre-processing issues by not pre-processing at all, and instead simply applying \Lol~to the data in its native dimensionality.
+Our \texttt{Flash}\Lol~implementations are the only algorithms that could successfully run on these data with a single core on a standard desktop computer.
+In Figure \ref{f:neuroimaging}(A), \Lol~is the only technique to outperform \Pca~ on all problems.
+Figure \ref{f:neuroimaging}(B) shows the relative ranks of the average cross-validated misclassification rates for the \Lda~classifier on each dataset after projection with the specified embedding technique.
+For all problems, \Lol~is the technique with the lowest average cross-validated misclassification rate.
+Further, \Lol~performs significantly better than all other techniques (Wilcoxon signed-rank statistic, all $p$-values$=0.008$).
+The average misclassification rate achieved at the optimal number of embedding dimensions via \Lol~is between $5\%$ and $15\%$ across all datasets, which is the same performance we and others obtain using extensively processed and downsampled data that is typically required on similar datasets \cite{Vogelstein2013,Duarte-Carvajalino2011}. \Lol~therefore enables researchers to side-step hotly debated pre-processing issues by hardly pre-processing at all, and instead simply applying \Lol~to the data in its native dimensionality.